6 Indiana Fall Festival Events Not to Be Missed!

 Want to witness history come to life?
 Then you need to be sure to check out the Feast of the Hunter’s Moon held at the original Fort Ouiatenon.

-Taking place just outside of West Lafayette, IN, sights, smells and one of a kind experiences will quickly transport you back to the 1700’s during this historical reenactment festival.
+Taking place just outside of West Lafayette, IN, sights, smells, and one-of-a-kind experiences will quickly transport you back to the 1700s during this historical reenactment festival.
 Canoes will be launched, battles will be held, and turkey legs will be roasted all for your enjoyment.

 Your kids will love the hands-on activities and crafts found throughout the festival grounds.
 From tomahawk throwing to candle dipping, they can totally get their pioneer on in a way you have never seen before.